CleanTalk/laravel-antispam/README.md

-# Laravel Spam Protection Without CAPTCHA/reCAPTCHA by CleanTalk
+## Laravel Spam Protection for Forms — reCAPTCHA Alternative

-Laravel library for cleantalk.org anti-spam service.
-Invisible spam protection without CAPTCHA, reCAPTCHA, puzzles, math or any annoying tasks.
+CleanTalk is a powerful Laravel anti-spam solution for contact, registration, and comment forms.
+It offers invisible spam protection — no CAPTCHA, no reCAPTCHA, no user friction.

+Unlike traditional CAPTCHA tools, CleanTalk silently filters spam in the background using behavioral analysis and real-time checks.
+It’s a drop-in replacement for CAPTCHA, built for Laravel developers who care about UX and clean code.

 ## How does CleanTalk stop spam?
 CleanTalk anti-spam service provides automatic and invisible protection for websites by analyzing visitor behavior and evaluating form submissions.